-- Industry Extensive knowledge and experience in the freight transportation and logistics industry; - Executive Management Senior level experience in operations, strategic planning, risk management and oversight, finance/accounting and economics, and/or treasury and securities markets; - · Diversity Self-identified diversity characteristics (including with respect to gender, race, ethnicity and national origin); - Human Resources and Safety Knowledge of employee relations, safety and environmental issues; - · Shareholder Relations Understanding of public company governance and institutional investor considerations; - · Customer Relations Insight into marketing, sales and customer relationship management; - · Information Technology Understanding of information technology, cybersecurity, data privacy, information systems and related issues; - · International/Global Knowledge of global trends and considerations relating to supply chain management and multimodal transportation solutions; and - Legal/Regulatory/Government Affairs Understanding of legal and regulatory implications, including ESG matters, and a strong grasp of the workings of government and public policy on a local, state and national level.
+- •Industry Extensive knowledge and experience in the freight transportation and logistics industry; - •Executive Management Senior level experience in operations, strategic planning, risk management and oversight, finance/accounting and economics, and/or treasury and securities markets; - •Diversity Self-identified diversity characteristics (including with respect to gender, race, ethnicity and national origin); - •Human Resources and Safety Knowledge of employee relations, safety and environmental issues; - •Shareholder Relations Understanding of public company governance and institutional investor considerations; - •Customer Relations Insight into marketing, sales and customer relationship management; - •Information Technology Understanding of information technology, cybersecurity, data privacy, information systems and related issues; - •International/Global Knowledge of global trends and considerations relating to supply chain management and multimodal transportation solutions; and - •Legal/Regulatory/Government Affairs Understanding of legal and regulatory implications, including the impact of various ESG matters in this context, and a strong grasp of the workings of government and public policy on a local, state and national level.

 In addition to these specific categories, the Governance and Nomination Committee considers a number of other factors in considering director candidates, including board dynamics, an appropriate mix of skills and experience (including a balance between new and experienced directors), reputation of potential nominees, the nature and extent of a nominee's other commitments, and expected contributions of the nominee to the Board and its committees.
+Finally, directors are expected to ensure that other commitments do not materially interfere with their attendance at meetings or their ability to fulfill their responsibilities as members of the Board.
+Directors may not serve on more than four public company boards (including the Board); provided, however, that a director who serves as an executive officer of a public company may not serve on more than two public company boards (including the Board).